ghirish/aiAgent/calmail-ai-frontend/README.md

 ## 📄 License

-This project is part of the Calendar Copilot system.
+This project is part of the Cal mail AI system.
 See the main project for licensing information.

 ---